 - Impul Hoshino G5

 - SSR Formula Mesh

 Techno Racing Yayoi

-The Techno Racing Yayoi wheels are also called, "Sakura," which means Cherry Blossom because of its design.
-These also happen to be the only Techno Racing wheel available in pink.
+Because of its design, the Techno Racing Yayoi wheels are also called "Sakura," which means "cherry blossom."
+These also happen to be the only Techno Racing wheels available in pink.

 Techno Racing Tomcat Speed

 For some reason, looking at this wheel always reminded us of the U.S. Navy's Grumman F-14 Tomcat fighter.
 Somebody cue up Kenny Loggins's "Danger Zone" ...

 The only reason these are cooler than the Star Sharks is because of how rare they are.
 They are especially hard to find in the three-piece version.

 Don't you want the Devil's shadow on your car?!
 Actually, the centers bear a striking resemblance to the red sun symbol on the flag of New Mexico.